SumoLogic/sumologic-otel-collector/docs/Migration.md

 ##### Source Name

-In Opentelemetry Collector Source Name has to be set manually.
+The OpenTelemetry Collector requires the Source Name to be set manually.
-[Sumologicsyslogprocessor][sumologicsyslog] sets `facility` attribute, which should be set as source name in exporter configuration.
+In the exporter configuration, use the [Sumologicsyslogprocessor][sumologicsyslog] to set the `facility` attribute.

-See following example for better understanding:
+For example:

 ```yaml
 extensions: